 Any student who fails to maintain a cumulative 3.0 GPA will be placed on academic probation for two terms.
-If probation is not removed at the end of the two terms, the student will be released from the program.
+Students must raise their GPA to at least a 3.0 or above in two subsequent terms.
+Students will not be permitted to take a term off between terms of academic probation.
+If probation is not removed at the end of the two subsequent terms, the student will be released from the program.
 A student may petition for reinstatement after 12 months, explaining the reasons why their academic potential has changed and re-admission should be considered.
 Reinstatement is not guaranteed and is only possible if it is probable that the student can raise their cumulative GPA to 3.0 in two terms.